jordan-heemskerk/dgp-project/README.md

 Clicking in some examples will print the vertex index to the console.
 Clicking in the test demo will add a scaling constriant to the vertices which have been clicked.

+To control single iterations of the algorithm you can press space bar.
+Depending on mesh size, there may or may not be a delay before the changes take place in the mesh.
+Algorithm iterations in the rigid and similarity constraint systems happen in sets of n iterations per press of the control buttons.
+You cannot directly control iterations in this case, only perscribe movements.

 ### Demos